OVGU-VET-TechEd/AI-Industry-HR-Workshop/slides.md

 | 4.
 Practical Application | Apply responsible AI principles when selecting and using AI tools in HR |

 Rather than memorising concepts, learners progressively build the knowledge and judgement required to make responsible decisions about AI adoption in industrial Human Resource Management.

+--

+# Module 1: The Digital Transformation of Human Resource Management

+**Estimated Duration:** 7 Minutes

+### Learning Goals

+After completing this module, you will be able to:

+- Explain why Human Resource Management is becoming increasingly data-driven.

+- Describe how digital transformation has changed HR practices in industrial organizations.

+- Explain why Artificial Intelligence is emerging as a strategic tool rather than simply an automation technology.

+- Recognise the relationship between AI, digitalisation, and workforce management.

 **Curricular Goal (CG 3.2.2):**